codejones-hub/plutus/doc/tutorials/contract-testing.rst

 - whether or not the guesser currently holds the game token, and so is entitled to make a guess.

-- how much ADA is currently locked in the contract, so we can determine whether the guesser is requesting funds that actually exist.
+- how much Ada is currently locked in the contract, so we can determine whether the guesser is requesting funds that actually exist.